niiiiiiiiishiiiiiiiii/mycobot_test/README.md

 # mycobot_test

-Test libraries for ros interface of myCobot to execute the moveit
+Test libraries for ros interface of the real myCobot to execute moveit

 ## Dependencies